 |Find My Friends||Yes||Yes|

-Uses 256-bit AES encryption to store and transmit passwords and credit card information.
-Also uses elliptic curve asymmetric cryptography and key wrapping.
+iCloud Keychain uses 256-bit AES encryption to store and transmit passwords and credit card information.
+It also uses elliptic curve asymmetric cryptography and key wrapping.

 Use of secure tokens for authentication

-When you access iCloud services using Apple’s built-in apps (for example, Mail, Contacts, and Calendar apps on iOS or OS X), authentication is handled using a secure token.
+When you access iCloud services with Apple’s built-in apps (for example, Mail, Contacts, and Calendar apps on iOS or macOS), authentication is handled using a secure token.
 Using secure tokens eliminates the need to store your iCloud password on devices and computers.
-Even if you choose to use a third-party application to access your iCloud data, your username and password are sent over an encrypted SSL connection.
+Even if you choose to use a third-party application to access your iCloud data, your username and password are sent over an encrypted TLS 1.2 connection.

-When creating an Apple ID to use with iCloud, your password must have a minimum of 8 characters, a number, an uppercase letter, and a lowercase letter.
-Using a strong password is the most important thing you can do to help keep your data secure.
+When you create an Apple ID to use with iCloud, your password must have a minimum of 8 characters, a number, an uppercase letter, and a lowercase letter.
 Learn more about creating a strong password.

 Find My iPhone